mmm/grover/README.markdown

+# General

+Active files are in `diffs` and `common` directories... the rest are just various tests of the framework.

+    TODO: make it clear from the code what's real and what're tests

 # Building

-You need `gcc` and `g++`... the rest is packages like `lapack` and `build-essentials`.
+You need `gnu make` and `g++`.
+There are required packages like `lapack` and `build-essentials`, as well as frozen libraries (mostly template libs) in the code... `blitz++` and `TNT`.

 Just run `make` from the toplevel.

     TODO:

-- add external dependencies
+    - dependencies
-- put in autoconf stuff eventually
+    - autoconf stuff?

 # Using

-To run the grover stepper,
+To run the grover stepper, start in the main `diffs` directory,

-    cd grover/diffs
+    cd diffs

+adjust parameters for the runs you want to make

     vi runner.pl

+and run

     ./runner.pl

-Data's just dumped out to files in `grover/diffs/output'
+Data's just dumped out to files in `diffs/output` for basic analysis and gnuplots.

-## Parameters
+## Run-Parameters

-TODO: more docs on parameters

 easiest is just to

-    cd grover/diffs
+    cd diffs
     ./stepper -?

-and it should tell you more
+and you get

     DEBUG: Usage: stepper [options]
     Where options are: